glenlong/wedding/src/content/posts/wedding-speech-benefits.md

 While a basic proven structure is a good thing, it's a real shame to just follow the masses, because there is plenty of room for doing something a little different in the main body of the speech.

 For example, you could pick an original theme for your speech, with all the stories neatly reinforcing that theme.
-Or use song titles from the bride or groom's favourite band to inspire different 'chapters' in your speech.
-Or tell the story of the bride or groom's life in the style of a fairytale.
+Or use song titles from the Bride or Groom's favourite band to inspire different 'chapters' in your speech.
+Or tell the story of the Bride or Groom's life in the style of a fairytale.

 Of course, if you've left it perilously close to the big day to start work on your wedding speech, there's no time to let your imagination run riot.